xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/architecture.md

 See [Core Components](https://spec.modelcontextprotocol.io/specification/2025-03-26/architecture/#core-components)

-### Broker
+### MQTT Broker

 The MQTT broker acts as a centralized message router:
 - Facilitates communication between clients and servers.
 - Support service discovery and service registration (via retained messages).
+- Authenticates and authorizes clients and servers.

 ## Server Side Load Balancing and Scalability

 To achieve MCP server-side load balancing and scalability, an MCP server can start multiple instances (processes), each using a unique `server-id` as the MQTT Client ID to establish an independent MQTT connection.
 All instances of an MCP server share the same `server-name`.

 The client must first subscribe to the service discovery topic to obtain the list of `server-id`s for a specific `server-name`.
 Then, based on a client-defined server selection strategy (e.g., random selection or round-robin), it initiates an `initialize` request to one of the `server-id`s.
-After initialization is complete, the MCP client communicates with the designated MCP server instance on a specific RPC topic.
+After initialization is complete, the MCP client communicates with the selected MCP server instance on a specific RPC topic.

 ```mermaid
 graph LR